open-telemetry/opentelemetry-specification/specification/metrics/supplementary-guidelines.md

 Imagine if we have a long running service and we collect metrics with 7 dimensions, and each dimension can have 30 different values.
 We might eventually end up having to remember the complete set of all `21,870,000,000` permutations!
-This **cardinality explosion** a well known challenge in the metrics space.
+This **cardinality explosion** a well-known challenge in the metrics space.

-Making it even worse, if we export the permutations even if there is no recent updates, the export batch could become huge and will be very costly.
+Making it even worse, if we export the permutations even if there are no recent updates, the export batch could become huge and will be very costly.
 For example, do we really need/want to export the same thing for (T<sub>0</sub>, T<sub>2</sub>] in the above case?